 Blending contemporary pixel art design with classic point-and-click gameplay, The Darkside Detective is a comedic adventure game with excellent writing and interesting characters.

 In it, you play as detective Francis McQueen, joined by his cop partner Dooley, as the two solve a series of bizarre cases caused by supernatural powers.

 McQueen is a bold detective who speaks his mind, including complaining about how underfunded his department is, while Dooley is an easy-going policeman who’s not afraid to poke fun at himself.

 If you’re a fan of detective shows and pop culture references, you’ll definitely enjoy the onslaught of nods to popular films and series.

 Platforms: Windows, Nintendo Switch, Linux, Mac

 Another strength of point-and-click adventure games is the innate sense of mystery and wonder present in their open-ended environments.

-A game that leans into this aspect of the genre while telling its own intriguing, frequently unsettling story is Sally Face, which centers on a boy with a prosthetic face and a tragic past.
+A game that embraces this aspect of the genre while telling its own compelling, sometimes unsettling story is Sally Face, found at this link.
+It centers on a young boy with a fake face and a sad past.